Skip to content

 Stopping Your Instance

-To avoid unnecessary charges:
+To avoid unnecessary charges, follow these steps:

-1. Go to your Brev dashboard
+1. Go to your Brev dashboard.

-2. Select your instance
+2. Select your instance.

-3. Click "Stop" or "Delete" when done
+3. Click Stop or Delete when done.

 Saving Your Work